 Pelvic Inflammation and further gynecological examinations

-Pelvic infection always haa an aggressive and broad treatment, because it is almost impossible to know for sure if this condition is caused by chlamydia bacteria.
-It can be due to another bacteria, even if microbiological tests indicate otherwise.
-Generally, treatment of pelvic inflammation against single bacterial type is considered insufficient.
+Pelvic infection always has an aggressive and broad treatment, because it is almost impossible to know for sure if this condition is caused by chlamydia bacteria.
+It can be due to other bacteria, even if microbiological tests indicate otherwise.
+Generally, the treatment of pelvic inflammation against a single bacterial type is considered insufficient.
 Antibiotic treatment should include all possible types of bacteria.
-If, for various reasons, you have a condition or a disease that does not allow you to take antibiotics in pills, it is possible that doctor will send you to the hospital for treatment.
-In rare cases, a surgery is needed, if treatment with antibiotics is not sufficient to remove the infection.
+If for various reasons, you have a condition or a disease that does not allow you to take antibiotics in pills, it is possible that the doctor will send you to the hospital for treatment.
+In rare cases, surgery is needed, if treatment with antibiotics is not sufficient to remove the infection.

 - Safe sex with contraception.